MorganKryze/Mac-Setup/README.md

 brew install lsd
 ```

-### Complementary tools
+> [!TIP]
+> You may use lsd with all of the built-in flags or define your own aliases in your `.zshrc` file to make your life easier.

 ### yabai

-yabai is a tiling window manager for macOS.
+Yabai is a tiling window manager for macOS.
 It let you control your windows with your keyboard and gain a lot of time.
 To download and use it, I made this [repository](https://github.com/MorganKryze/Yabai-Setup).

-> [!NOTE]
-> Now that you have installed all the tools, you can add the aliases and plugins to your file.
-You can find the file in your home directory(`~`).

-### Easy-Git

-### Easy-Env
+### Git and versionning

-## Basics

-We will use brew for all the installations.
-Here are the basics tools that i use:

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.